|Nutritional Guidelines (per serving)|

 Mini loaves are great for gift giving because they are small and you can give each person on your gift list 2 or 3 different kinds of mini loaves.
 Cinnamon apple mini loaves smell and taste delicious.
-The loaves are also very easy to make - perfect for beginners.
+The loaves are also very easy to make and perfect for beginners.

 - Preheat your oven before you begin mixing the quick breads.
 This way, by the time you are finished mixing the batter and putting it into the tins, the oven should be fully heated.
-If it is not ready, wait the extra minute or two until the oven has reached the proper temperature
+If it is not ready, wait the extra minute or two until the oven has reached the proper temperature.

 - Buy baking powder in small quantities if you do not bake a lot.
 Baking powder loses its potency over time.